gravity-ui/yagr/docs/docs.en.md

 -   `load` - calls when chart fully processed and rendered and Yagr initialized all plugins.
 -   `onSelect` - calls when user selects some range on chart
--   `error` - calls when there was runtime error in sume stage of lifecycle
+-   `error` - calls when there was runtime error in some stage of lifecycle
 -   `processed` - calls when data is processed
 -   `inited` - equivalent of `ready` of uPlot
 -   `dispose` - calls when Yagr instance is deleting